Adding frames of silence in video editing adds more than just silence – say what? By adding a few frames of silence, you can enhance a story.

 There is a full second (30 frames) of silence before the narration starts.
 I’m giving the viewer that extra time to feel and see her.

 - Sometimes nothing is more powerful than something.

 At [2:16] is the final section of narration in this story.
-9 seconds go by and then she sniffles.
+9 seconds go by, and then she sniffles.
 The story ends.
 This is a powerful moment with no narration and no sound from her.
-She is simply emotional on camera.
+She is merely emotional on camera.
 You can feel how fortunate she feels not to be a victim.
 You can feel how terrified she still is.
-Simply amazing what 9 seconds of silence does for a story.
+Simply amazing, what 9 seconds of silence does for a story.

 About the Dissolves